Dragon Well Tea (Longjing)

 Packaging

-Tea leaves are sealed into their respective packet size of your order with a polyfoil laminate.
-They are air-tight pouches that can withstand international delivery.
+Tea leaves are sealed in polyfoil laminate; These are air-tight pouches that can withstand international delivery.

 Maturation and Aging